Compiled Basic Game Guide

 ATTACKING

-For each Attacker, follow the rules below.
+For each Attacker, follow the steps below:

 After you attack with every figure that can attack, your turn is over.